 “What are the best journals for art journaling?” is one of the most frequently asked questions here at Artjournalist.
 It’s a question I am asked so often, I finally decided to put together a list of the exact journals I love using – updated with the latest choices available for 2018!

 The journals and sketchbooks featured in this list always prove to be my favorites, year after year.
 Some of them simply continue to get better because they add new journal sizes, shapes, and paper types!

-This List Comes From 5 Years of Testing *Almost* Every Journal Out There
+This Journal List Comes From 5 Years of Testing *Almost* Every Possible Art Journal Out There

 I took several factors into consideration to ensure a well-rounded assortment of notebooks.
 I want to make sure these journals can meet the needs and creative dreams of almost anyone who enjoys art journaling – no matter how experienced you may be or what type of art supplies you like to use.

 What Factors Did I Consider in Making This List?